Mengistu Haile Mariam: Early life

-After the Italians were defeated and expelled from the country in 1941, his parents moved to Debre Markos where his father Haile Mariam joined Haile Selassie's fledgling army and received the rank of corporal.
-Corporal Haile Mariam was then transferred to the ammunition's production unit of the imperial army in Addis Ababa.
-Mengistu was raised in the household of Dejazmatch Kebede Tesemma (the former governor of Gojjam), where Mengistu's mother is said to have worked as a domestic servant, and his father became Kebede's house guard.
+After the Italians were defeated and expelled from the country in 1941, his parents moved to Debre Markos.
+There his father Haile Mariam joined Haile Selassie's fledgling army and received the rank of corporal.
+Corporal Haile Mariam was transferred to Addis Ababa, to the ammunition's production unit of the imperial army.
+Mengistu was raised in the household of Dejazmatch Kebede Tesemma (the former governor of Gojjam), where his father became Kebede's house guard and his mother is said to have worked as a domestic servant.
 Mengistu was raised partially in Ethiopian Empire Army camps around the country and partly within the compound of the aristocratic family.

-In Debre Markos, Mengistu attended the Negus Tekle Haimanot School where he was known to be a problematic teenager and not serious with his studies, he was later expelled from high school for misbehavior.
-Mengistu then joined the army at a very young age.
+In Debre Markos, Mengistu attended the Negus Tekle Haimanot School, where he was known to be a 'problem teenager' and not serious with his studies.
+He was later expelled from high school for misbehavior.
+Mengistu next joined the army, at a very young age.